Offered by the Department of Psychiatry at Beth Israel Deaconess Medical Center, a teaching hospital of Harvard Medical School.

 - Apply approaches to cognitive remediation in schizophrenia;

-- Describe the Cognitive Triad of depression and its relationship to treatment;
+- Describe the cognitive model of anxiety and its relationship to treatment;

 - Explain similarities and differences in the cognitive-behavioral treatment of unipolar depression and bipolar disorder;